 Tom has practiced law in Keene for nearly three decades, concentrating his practice in the area of land use.
 He has represented several landowners who have donated conservation easements, which he himself has done for his woodlot in Chesterfield.
 Tom is a past member of the Board of Governors of the N.H.
 Bar Association, the Supreme Court Professional Conduct Committee and the Westmoreland Planning Board.
 He is currently a trustee of the New Hampshire Chapter of The Nature Conservancy.
 Tom holds a bachelor’s degree from Dartmouth College and a J.D. from Boston College Law School.
 He is an avid hiker, tennis player and local baseball historian.
 He and his wife live in Westmoreland.

-Victoria Reck Barlow
+Victoria Reck Ames

 Victoria recently retired as the assessing coordinator for the Town of Swanzey and was a founding member (and the chair for many years) of the Swanzey Open Space Committee.
 She holds a master’s degree from Antioch University New England and a certificate of excellence in handspinning from the Handweavers Guild of America.
 She enjoys growing vegetables, managing her extensive perennial gardens and harvesting firewood with her working steers.
 Victoria lives on Honey Hill, 120 acres of LCIP-conserved forest with public hiking trails, in central Swanzey.